akvorado/akvorado/console/data/docs/03-usage.md

 The collapsible panel on the left has several options to change the aspect of the graph.

-- The unit to use on the Y-axis: layer-3 bits per second, layer-2 bits per second (should match interface counters), or packets par second.
+- The unit to use on the Y-axis: layer-3 bits per second, layer-2 bits per second (should match interface counters), packets par second, percentage of use of the input interface or output interface.
+For percentage use, you should group by exporter name and interface name or description for it to make sense.
+  Otherwise, you would get an average over the matched interfaces.

 - Four graph types are provided: “stacked”, “lines”, and “grid” to display time series and “sankey” to show flow distributions between